Exorcist: The Beginning: Home media

 The film was released on DVD and VHS on March 1, 2005.
-The film was released for the first time on blu-ray on September 23, 2014.
+The film was released for the first time on Blu-ray on September 23, 2014.
 Sony Pictures Home Entertainment re-released the film on October 13, 2020.

 Reception

 Box office

 Exorcist: The Beginning grossed $41.8 million in the United States and Canada, and $36.2 million in international territories, for a worldwide total of $78.1 million.
 On its opening weekend, the film grossed $18 million, earning the top spot at the box office.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 22 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Blatty said that watching Exorcist: The Beginning was his "most humiliating professional experience".
 On the other hand, Blatty said that Dominion is "a handsome, classy, elegant piece of work".
 Roger Ebert wrote: "I've seen both versions and much prefer Schrader's, and yet it must be said that Harlin did not prostitute himself in his version".

-Exorcist: The Beginning was nominated for two Golden Raspberry Awards, Worst Director and Worst Remake or Sequel, but lost to two other Warner Bros. films, Catwoman and Scooby-Doo 2: Monsters Unleashed, respectively.
+Exorcist: The Beginning was nominated for two Golden Raspberry Awards, Worst Director and Worst Remake or Sequel, but lost to two other Warner Bros. films, Catwoman and Scooby-Doo 2: Monsters Unleashed, respectively, at the 25th Golden Raspberry Awards.